Atosito/Steam-Trade-Bot-TF2-/README.md

  # License

- This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/toomi17/Steam-Trade-Bot-TF2-/blob/master/LICENSE)file for details
+ This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/toomi17/Steam-Trade-Bot-TF2-/blob/master/LICENSE) file for details

 # Hire me.